soft2018spring-gruppe10/Report/Acceptance Criteria.md

 As a user, i want to enter a book title, and the application plots all cities mentioned in this book onto a map, so that I can get a visualization of books onto the map.

 ##### Acceptance Criteria:
-1) The user should be able to enter a book title.

-2) The user should be able to see a map of all cities mentioned in a book.

-3) The user would not be able to see a map, if no book titles are given
+Given a user gives a book title "Salute to Adventurers" When the user ask for all cities mentioned in that book And the user ask for all those cities plotted on a map Then the user will get a map with all cities mentioned in the book plotted on that map.

 ___
 ##### User story 3:
 As a user, i want to enter an authors name and get all books by that author and a map of with plots of all cities mentioned in any of the books so that i can find a book that i want to read.

 ##### Acceptance Criteria:

-1) The user should be able to enter an authors name.

-2) The user should be able to get all books by the requested author.

-3) The user should be able to see a map with plots of all cities.
+Given a User gives a author name "William Shakespeare" When the user ask for all books by that author
+And the user ask for all cities mentioned in those books And the user ask for all those cities plotted on a map Then the user will get a map with all cities mentioned in those books plotted on that map.

 ___